Framing Effects in Independent-Agent Large Language Models: A Cross-Family Behavioral Analysis: Methodology

 \subsection{Evaluation Protocol}

-For each scenario, we sample responses across different LLM families and configurations.
-Each individual model within a family was tested with $N=5$ independent trials per scenario.
+For each scenario, we sample responses across 82 models spanning 11 families.
+Each model was tested with $N=20$ independent trials per prompt, yielding 20 CSV files per prompt and 40 files in total.
 Responses from all models within the same LLM family are aggregated by directly summing response counts (A, B, and C), resulting in family-level statistics.
 Choice distributions are compared using statistical tests to assess framing-induced shifts.
-The primary dependent variable is the proportion of ``B'' (risk-bearing) selections under each framing.
+The primary dependent variable is the proportion of ``B'' selections under each framing.